ySnoopyDogy/ySnoopyDogy/README.md

 ## ```$ ssh root@future.interests ```

-- 🍧 I wanna use Elixir and GoLang in a near future.
+- 🍧 I wanna use Rust in a near future.
 - 🗄 I love database and stuff, maybe I actually want to be a DevOps...
 - 🔐 Websockets, HTTP and all other conection types, I want to learn all.
 - 💵 I want to get Hired with backend.